arc42/arc42.org-site/_pages/download.md

 ### Legacy Version (arc42 v6) for Confluence

-If you still use confluence version 4 or 5, these legacy downloads might help you.
+If you still use confluence version 4 or 5, these legacy downloads might help you (currently from Dropbox - we're moving this to the Github repo any day now)

 | Confluence version | Language  | With Help |
 |--------|-----------|-----------|